We’ve spent much of the last 10+ years trying to answer a simple question: what are the world’s biggest and most neglected problems?

 But instead, we’ve found that it looks more like this.

-Some problems are far higher-impact than others, because they can differ by 10 or 100 times in terms of how big, neglected and solvable they are, as well as your degree of personal fit.21 So getting this decision right could mean you achieve over 100 times as much with your career.
+Some problems are far higher impact than others, because they can differ by 10 or 100 times in terms of how big, neglected, and solvable they are, as well as your degree of personal fit.25 So getting this decision right could mean you achieve over 100 times as much with your career.

 Apply this to your own career

-Using the resources above, write down the three global problems that you think are most pressing for you to work on.
-Your personal list will depend on your values, empirical assumptions, and personal fit with the areas.
+- Using the resources above, write down the three global problems that you think most need additional people working on them.
+These will depend on your values and empirical assumptions.